top of page

 Rob Reich

-Rob Reich is professor of political science, a codirector of the Center on Philanthropy and Civil Society, and associate director of the Institute for Human-Centered Artificial Intelligence at Stanford University.
+Rob Reich is a professor of political science, a codirector of the Center on Philanthropy and Civil Society, and an associate director of the Institute for Human-Centered Artificial Intelligence at Stanford University.
 He has written widely about philanthropy; his newest work is on ethics and AI.

 Elisa Reis